pl3onasm/Imperative-programming/IP-Finals/2013/problem3.md

 }
 ```

 The outer loop runs $N$ times, whereas the inner loop runs $N - 2i$ times, where $i$ ranges from $0$ to $N - 1$.
 However, for a correct computation of the total number of iterations, we need to take into account that both the lower and upper bound of the inner loop depend on $i$.
-That is, the lower bound increases by $i$, while at the same time the upper bound decreases by $i$.
+That is, the lower bound increases by $i$, while at the same time the upper bound decreases by $i$ for each iteration of the outer loop.
 So after $i = \lfloor \frac{N}{2} \rfloor - 1$, there are no more iterations.
 Thus, the total number of iterations is given by:

 $$
 \begin{align*}